noidexe/Enjin-Coin-Documentation/docs/creating-your-integration.md

 **This query will return the following values:**

-* **OPENED:** Transaction is opened on the Trusted Cloud, but is yet to be committed to the blockchain..
+* **OPENED:** Transaction is opened on the Trusted Cloud, but is yet to be committed to the blockchain.
 * **PENDING:** Transaction is created on the Trusted Cloud, but has not yet been signed by the user/dev.
 * **TP_PROCESSING:** Transaction has been signed and is waiting for the Trusted Cloud/Platform) to process the transaction for broadcast.
 * **BROADCAST:** Transaction has been signed and has been broadcasted but has not yet been confirmed on the blockchain.